 There are 17 million eligible voters, and final results are expected Sunday.

-The results will show whether Sri Lankans approve of Wickremesinghe's leadership over the country's fragile recovery, including restructuring its debt under an International Monetary Fund program after it defaulted in 2022.
+They will show whether Sri Lankans approve of Wickremesinghe's leadership of a fragile recovery, including restructuring Sri Lanka's debt under an International Monetary Fund bailout program after it defaulted in 2022.

 The government announced Thursday that it passed the final hurdle in debt restructuring by reaching an agreement in principle with private bond holders.

-Sri Lanka’s local and foreign debt totaled $83 billion at the time it defaulted, and the government says it has now restructured more than $17 billion.
+At the time of its default, Sri Lanka’s local and foreign debt totaled $83 billion.
+The government says it has now restructured more than $17 billion.

 Both Premadasa and Dissanayake say they will renegotiate the IMF deal to make austerity measures more bearable.
-Wickremesinghe has warned that any move to alter the basics of the agreement could delay the release of a fourth tranche of nearly $3 billion in assistance pledged by the IMF that's crucial to maintaining stability.
+Wickremesinghe has warned that any move to alter the basics of the agreement could delay the release of a fourth tranche of nearly $3 billion that is crucial to maintaining stability.

 Sri Lanka’s economic crisis resulted largely from excessive borrowing on projects that did not generate revenue.
 The impact of the COVID-19 pandemic and the government’s insistence on using scarce foreign reserves to prop up the currency, the rupee, contributed to the economy’s free fall.